Mason Munn

-Mason Finlay Munn (born 30 March 2006) is a Northern Irish footballer who plays as a goalkeeper for Dunfermline Athletic, on loan from Rangers.
+Mason Finlay Munn (born 30 March 2006) is a Northern Irish footballer who plays as a goalkeeper for Scottish League Two side Dumbarton on loan from Rangers.

 Early life

 Munn is a native of Donaghadee, Northern Ireland.
 He has been described as "one of the brightest young prospects in Great Britain... captured the attention of many well-known Premier League clubs with his exploits between the sticks, with Arsenal among his prospective suitors".

 Club career

 As a youth player, Munn joined the youth academy of Northern Irish side Glentoran.
 In 2022, he joined the youth academy of Scottish side Rangers.
 He was described as "impressing in the Rangers B team after overcoming a bad injury when he first moved to Scotland".
 He helped the club reach the 2024 Scottish Youth Cup final.

 He made his full Rangers competitive debut in a Scottish Cup fourth round tie at home to Fraserburgh on 19 January 2025 where the hosts won 5-0 and Munn kept a clean sheet.

 On 27 July 2025 Munn joined Scottish Championship side Dunfermline on a season long loan.
+On 2 August 2025, Munn made his debut for Dunfermline and kept a clean sheet during a 0–0 draw with Morton.
+Despite starting Dunfermline's first six league games Munn found game time hard to come by and only managed a further two appearances in October before dropping down to third choice keeper.
+On 5 February 2026, Rangers recalled Munn from his loan from Dunfermline due to a lack of game time.

+On 6 February 2026, Munn joined Scottish League One side Forfar Athletic on loan for the remainder of the season.
+Munn was loaned out again in September 2026, joining Scottish League Two side Dumbarton on a season-long loan deal.